 Tips for Managing Risk

 - Consider talking to a financial advisor about managing your portfolio’s risk.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready to get connected to an advisor near you, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When it comes to investing, risk tolerance is just one factor.
 You should also consider how long your investments will have to grow.
 If you’re in a position where you could invest, you should start as soon as you can.
 Many people invest for their future, and a good retirement calculator can show you why it’s best to invest early and often.